Skul: The Hero Slayer: Reception

 The game received generally favorable reviews, according to review aggregator Metacritic.
 Travis Northrup of IGN compared the game to Dead Cells and The Legend of Zelda: Majora's Mask, praising the diversity in playstyles that the skulls offered, while criticizing the game's bosses as repetitive.
 Alex Orona of Nintendo World Report liked the game's music and fast-paced combat, but considered the story sparse and simplistic.
 Ben Kuchera of Polygon enjoyed the enemy behavior and combat execution, saying it outweighed a poorly translated story and repetitive music.

+Sales

+As of January 2022 the game had sold over 1 million copies worldwide.
+Meanwhile, as of December 2023, the game had sold over 2 million copies.